jdohertydev/maison_lavaux/TESTING.md

 **Manual Tests:**
 - Accessed a dashboard displaying metrics like sales, revenue, ratings, and views.
 - Tested filters for product categories and date ranges.
-- Verified data visualization with bar charts and line graphs.
-- Exported comparison data as a CSV file.

 **Result:** PASS